Best Nespresso Machines iMore 2021

-Best for Larger Households: Nespresso Evoluo Coffee and Espresso Machine by De'Longhi
+Best for Larger Households: Nespresso ENV135B Coffee and Espresso Machine by De'Longhi

-The Nespresso ENV135B also uses the new Vertuo system, so it has the clever capsules with the barcode on the rim that the machine recognizes and deals with appropriately.
-As such, this will whip you up espresso, double espresso, gran lungo, a standard 7.7oz coffee or a larger alto.
+The Nespresso ENV135B also uses the new Vertuo system, so it has clever capsules with the barcode on the rim that the machine recognizes and deals with appropriately.
+As such, this will whip you up espresso, double espresso, gran lungo, a standard 7.7 ounces of coffee, or a larger alto.

 - VertuoPlus system

 - 54 oz water tank